r-c-f/waynergy/README.md

 At this point I'm content with most things here save for the following

-* KDE does not support custom keymaps, so any mismatch between the server and the client is intractable even with the various xkb hacks discussed above;
-if any regular KDE users have any ideas on how to work around that contributions are welcome
-* KDE also likes to hide the mouse pointer if there is no pointing device currently installed.
+* KDE likes to hide the mouse pointer if there is no pointing device currently installed.
 I don't think it's too much work to plug in a mouse, but some would probably prefer a better workaround.